cfindlayisme/rss-wmb/README.md

 Quite simply, this takes RSS feeds and checks them often, then sends the title and link to a channel on IRC through my wmb bot.

 ## TODO
-- Check feeds in a slightly more staggered manner
+- [ ] Check feeds in a slightly more staggered manner
-- Cleanup the sqlite db on an interval
-- Flesh out this README more
+- [ ] Flesh out this README more
+- [ ] Write tests
+  - [x] Test wmb package
+  - [ ] Test rss package
+  - [ ] Test db package
-- Probably a race condition in CleanupDB with the scheduled feed check in terms of the database locking - should check this out
+- [ ] Probably a race condition in CleanupDB with the scheduled feed check in terms of the database locking - should check this out

 ## Enviorment Variables
 - `FEED_URLS` - A comma seperated list of RSS feed urls